efreethy/Asteroids/README.md

-# Asteroids
+## Overview

-This game is a recreation of the classic Asteroids.
+This game is a browser playable recreation of the classic Asteroids. __[Live Link](http://efreethy.github.io/Asteroids/)

-Some of its key features include:
+### Features

-Detects collisions through objects’ coordinates, radii, and Euclidean distance
+• Handles asteroid deflections with linear algebra and vector transformations.

-Custom physics logic and boosters alter ship's position in space, as well as accurate velocity transformations for shield deflection
+• Detects collisions through objects’ coordinates, radii, and Euclidean distance